OpenNebula/marketplace-docs/source/service/vnf.rst

 1. VM - NIC from ``vnet_a``
 2. VM - NIC from ``vnet_b``

-Login over the OpenNebula Sunstone VNC console into both VMs, run DHCP client and validate they received leases with expected parameters.
+Login over the OpenNebula Sunstone VNC console into both VMs, run DHCP clients, and validate they received leases with expected parameters.
 For example, for VM 1 (with NIC in ``vnet_a``):

 .. code::